+Renville City Council:

-Bird Island City Council - The City of Bird Island has a five-member city council, including the mayor.
-The City's mayor is elected each biennial city election for a two-year term.
-The remaining four council members serve four-year terms, with two members being elected during each biennial election.
-The City Council holds regular meetings on the second Monday of each calendar month at the Bird Island City Hall (typically at 7:00 p.m. - 660 Birch Avenue, Bird Island).
-For more information on the City of Bird Island, visit: www.birdislandcity.com:
+The City of Renville has a six-member city council.
+The mayor is elected to a four-year term just like the councilors.
+There are 3 members elected at each biennial city election for a four-year term.
+The City Council holds their regular meetings on the second and forth Monday of each calendar month at City Hall (normally at 6:00 p.m.).
+For more information on the City of Renville, visit the community's official website at: